giddyyupp/ganilla/README.md

 Because of Copyright issues, we can't share images in our illustration dataset.

+But we provide a downloader script to reproduce our dataset used in the experiments.

 Sample images in our dataset and dataset statistics are given below:

 **Dataset Stats:**